LVLP vs HVLP paint sprayers equipment?

 What is HVLP spraying?

 HVLP spray technology has been defined and applied by the SCAQMD (South California Air Quality Management District) in the 80’s and has been adopted by most state’s EPA in the US today.
 To meet HVLP compliance, the air pressure measured at the air cap must be between 0.1-10 PSI maximum or prove the application is at least 65% transfer efficient.
-These requirements reduce pollution and minimize material waste compared to a conventional Airspray gun.
-HVLP is an acronym for High Volume Low Pressure which means a high volume of air (10-25 CFM) at a low air pressure (10 PSI/0.7 Bar or less).
+These requirements reduce overspray pollution and minimize material waste compared to a conventional Airspray gun.
+HVLP is an acronym for High Volume Low Pressure which means a high volume of air at a low air pressure.
 Atomization is achieved by the volume of air not by high air pressure which reduces the forward velocity, thus creating a softer spray.
 The softer spray allows more material to stick to the part and not bounce off into the atmosphere reducing air pollution and material waste.
-To achieve this HVLP guns use larger air passage and air caps with multiple or larger atomizing orifices around the fluid nozzle.
+To achieve this HVLP guns use designed with larger air passage and air caps with multiple or larger atomizing orifices around the fluid nozzle.

 What is LVLP spraying?

 LVLP guns are a combination of conventional Airspray and HVLP Airspray.
 LVLP is an acronym for Low Volume Low pressure which means that it uses less air volume (5-18 CFM) then HVLP (10-25 CFM) and lower air pressure (10-30 PSI) than a typical conventional Airspray gun (35-60 PSI).
 LVLP guns have large air passage like the HVLP guns but the air caps have slightly smaller holes.
 The smaller holes create more air pressure at the air cap which creates better atomization.
 LVLP guns are not limited to 10 PSI at the air cap but can still be compliant by delivering 65% or better transfer efficiency depending on your application.